 What if your number one priority in life is Pleasure?
 Others may feel accepting of you, guilty, nervous, manipulated, confused or smothered.
 The price you’ll pay?
 Stunted personal growth, your self-concept may be dependent on others, other people may take advantage of you, or you may just feel worn out.
-You’ll end up avoiding rejection by others at all costs.
+You’ll want to avoiding rejection by others at all costs.

-Seeking Superiority The final priority is Superiority.
+The final priority is Superiority.
 You want to excel and be better.
 Yet others may feel inadequate, judged, overwhelmed, frustrated, criticized, reassured or inspired.
 But you’ll feel isolated, never satisfied, overly responsible and over-burdened.
 You’ll have the “Savior Syndrome” where you say, “I am the best one I know for the job!”
 A constant fear of not measuring up will stick around, as will being excessively focused on growth and achievement.
-For Superiority, the thing you’ll find yourself avoiding at all costs is feeling meaningless (an empty void that is never filled).
+The thing you’ll want to avoid at all costs is feeling meaningless (an empty void that is never filled).